sciter-sdk/pysciter/README.md

   return api
 ```

-So, we can access our api now:
+So, we can access our api now from TIScript:
 ```js
 // `view` represents window where script is runnung.
 // `stdout` stream is a standard output stream (shell or debugger console, for example)